eblair912/embrace-docs-docsy/_docs/steps.md

   </div>
 </div>

-After the customer submits their payment information, you should call Stripe's `confirmSetup` function, as seen in the checkout.js example above.
+After the customer submits their payment information, you should call Stripe's `confirmSetup` function, as seen on line 30 in the checkout.js example above.

 In our example, we added `redirect: "if_required"` so the page doesn't automatically redirect.
 This is so we can retreive the `payment_method` ID from the `setupIntent`.
 This ID will need to be added to the `purchase` request, in Step 4, to complete the policy purchase.